micahmo/WgServerforWindows/README.md

 ![ClientQrCode](https://i.imgur.com/IOIQ1Rx.png)

+You may not want to keep the clients' public keys on the server.
+In that case, you may delete the private key before saving the client configuration.
+However, there are two things to keep in mind.
+1. You should export the client config (via QR code or file) before removing the private key and saving.
+2. If you ever need to import the config to your client again, you will have to re-generate both the private and public keys.

 ### Tunnnel Service
 Once the server and client(s) are configured, you may install the tunnel service, which creates a new network interface for WireGuard using the `wireguard /installtunnelservice` command.
 After installation, the tunnel may be also removed directly within WS4W.
 This uses the `wireguard /uninstalltunnelservice` command.